 - Classroom accommodations and modifications of the curriculum tailored to student need

-The Pathways Approach welcomes students with dyslexia, high functioning autism, executive functioning, dysgraphia, language processing or written expression differences, dyscalculia (Math), and non-verbal learning differences.
-We help capable students who need to have specialized support for learning acquisition.
+The Pathways Approach welcomes many students with dyslexia, high functioning autism, executive functioning, dysgraphia, language processing or written expression differences, dyscalculia (Math), and non-verbal learning differences.
+We help students who need to have specialized support for learning acquisition.

 The Pathways Approach Program does not at this time have the resources to help students with oppositional defiant disorder, personality or psychotic disorders, or very complex learning profiles.